kexiZeroing/kexiZeroing.github.io/src/blog/oop-with-typescript-generics.md

 The Letter and Package are completely different internally.
 But to the outside world, they look the same — they're both `Deliverable`.
 This is polymorphism: "many forms."
 Code that works with `Deliverable` works with ALL deliverable items.

+> A `class` is both a type and a value.
+You are creating a JavaScript value (the constructor) that exists at runtime.
+TypeScript simultaneously creates a type (describing the instance) with the same name that exists only at compile-time.

 ## Generics — Parameterized Types

 Now we encounter a new problem.
 Our postal service has warehouses.
 Some warehouses store letters.
 Some store packages.
 Some store frozen goods.
 We could create: `LetterWarehouse`, `PackageWarehouse`, and `FrozenGoodsWarehouse`.
 But that's repetitive.
 The warehouse behavior is identical, only the type of item changes.